 Heart and Stroke Advanced Cardiovascular Life Support (ACLS)

-Breath for Life invites you to take your Heart and Stroke ACLS course in a learner-centered environment.
+Breath for Life invites you to take your Heart and Stroke ACLS course in a learner-centered, hands-on and educational environment.
 This course is delivered in a supportive and team-focused atmosphere with an emphasis placed on success.
 The ACLS course builds on the foundation of BLS Provider skills and explores, through training and practice, the various ACLS treatment algorithms.
 It highlights the importance of high-performance team dynamics, communication and the recognition and treatment of acute coronary syndrome, cardiopulmonary arrest, post-cardiac arrest care, acute arrhythmias and stroke.
 This course is taught by experienced health-care professionals who will support you in your learning.
 Check out the renewal course.

 The electronic-certificate issued by the Heart and Stroke is valid for two (2) years.